 I went to bed that night, haunted by the words she had spoken before she left.

-The next day, I woke to find Sonea at the table, still furiously writing several letters.
+The next day, I woke and headed to breakfast, only to find Sonea at the table, still furiously writing several letters.
 When she realized I had entered the room she leaned back and gave me a gentle smile.

 “Good morning,” she said.
 “I hope you’re well?”

 Sonea appeared to struggle with this question.
 I could tell that she had an answer, but she just couldn’t seem to find the words.